ivoivaka/intro/README.md

 # intro
-The page taht you can be familiar of what I do
+The page that you can be familiar of what I do